 It also found assumptions and perspectives in speaker psychology that the Betawi language is an integral part of speech construction in the Jakarta area.
-Thus, the application of Betawi language code switching and code mixing by teenagers in Jakarta becomes plural with the maximum level of exposure.
+Thus the application of Betawi language code switching and code mixing by teenagers in Jakarta becomes plural with the maximum level of exposure.

-Throughout the research process, the researcher also got a strong impression of the psychological nuances of the speakers regarding this phenomenon.
-Among them is that speakers experience a condition of being unsure of their language skills.
-This condition encourages speakers to cover it up by combining spoken language with the Betawi language, which is considered not to have a standardized structure so that true-false judgments become more tolerant.
-The picture also appears that speakers feel that using the Betawi language in the concept of code-switching and code mixing is a plural habit that can be socially justified.
-Depth impression also shows that speakers feel and conclude that the languages involved in speech acts have parallel status and import.
-In this case, speakers consider that both Indonesian and Betawi spoken languages lack formal control from a grammatical perspective.
+During conducting this research, the researcher also got a strong impression related to the psychological nuance of the speakers towards this phenomenon.
+Among others are:

+1. Speakers experience conditions that are not sure of their language abilities.
+This encourages speakers to cover it up by combining spoken language with the Betawi language, which is considered not yet to have a standard structure, so that right-wrong judgments become more tolerantive to do.

+- 2. Speakers feel that the use of Betawi in the concept of code-switching and codemixing is a plural habit that can be justified socially. - 3.
+Speakers feel and conclude that the languages involved in the speech act have a parallel status and importation.
+In this case, the speaker considers both the Indonesian spoken language and the Betawi language as equally lacking formal control in grammatical perspectives.

-The study also found that three essential elements play a role in the interference process.
-The first is the source language, commonly referred to as the donor language.
-The donor language is the dominant language in a language community, so language elements are often borrowed for communication between community members.
-The second is the target language or the absorber (recipient) language.
-An absorbent language is a language that accepts foreign elements and then harmonizes the pronunciation and writing rules into the recipient language.
-The third element is the absorption or import variable (import).
-What is meant here is changing the elements of the foreign language into the recipient language.
+Found that three essential elements play a role in the interference process, namely:

+- a.
+The source language (source language) is commonly known as the donor language.
+The donor language is the dominant language in a language community, so the elements of that language are often borrowed for communication between community members. - b.
+The target language or absorbent language (recipient).
+An absorbent language is a language that accepts foreign elements and then harmonizes the rules of pronunciation and writing into the recipient's language. - c.
+The absorption element or importation (importation).
+What is meant here is converting elements from a foreign language into a recipient language.